Episode 282

 To top it off, even if Jennifer had been suffering an acute psychotic episode that day, under Michigan law, if that episode is triggered by drinking alcohol, it's not a defense.

 The jury rendered a guilty verdict while also acknowledging the obvious mental illness.
+She was sentenced to life in prison without the possibility of parole.

+but with the promise that she would receive at least some mental health care.
 The police officers who responded to the gruesome scene will never get the image out of their heads.

 They remember seeing the two little girls laying side by side in their small bedroom, surrounded by their toys, their books, their artwork, and even photos of them smiling with their mom.

-One deputy said this.
+One deputy said this:

+You can only imagine their lifestyle.
 You could see that they didn't have much,

-but what they did have, they seemed to appreciate.
+but what they did have,

+They seemed like they were happy, cute girls.
 You have to try hard not to think about it rationally.

 It was an irrational act.